zafar95x/MAT328-Project/README.md

 Hello.
-This is my MAT328 project.
+This is an analysis on the characters in the poular video game, Super Smash Bro Ultimate.